Last week, Mike Richards stepped down from his newly appointed role as the host of “Jeopardy!”

 Richards apologized after contentious remarks he made about women on a previous podcast resurfaced.

-Following his stepping down from hosting duties, some fans on social media are now calling on Richards to resign as the executive producer for the famous game show, according to Newsweek.
+However, fans on social media are now calling on Mayim Bialik, who was also hired to host the famous game show, to step down.